jenna-mar/shopify_task_WD_F21/README.md

 From the project directory:

 * Install required gems via `bundle install`
-* Run the database migration via `rails db:migrate`
+* Run the database migration via `rake db:migrate`
 * Instantiate a local server instance of the application via `rails server`

 ### Usage